-Chapter 9 Calibration
+Chapter 8 Calibration

-The SCM9B-D100 module is initially calibrated at the factory and has a recommended calibration interval of one year.
-Calibration constants are stored in the EEPROM and may be trimmed using the Trim Span (TS) and Trim Zero (TZ) commands.
+The SCM9B-5000 module is initially calibrated at the factory and has a recommended calibration interval of one year.
+Seperate calibration constants for each channel are stored in the EEPROM and may be trimmed using the Trim Span (TS) and Trim Zero (TZ) commands.
+There are no pots to adjust.
 Calibration procedure is as follows.

 Voltage and current inputs: clear the output offset register using the Clear Zero (CZ) command.
 Zero trims are not neccessary due to the built-in autozero function.
 Apply a known calibrated voltage or current to the input of the module.
 The calibrated stimulus should be adjusted to be near 90% of the full scale output of the modules for best results.
-The accuracy of the calibrated voltage or current must be better than the rated accuracy of the module, which in most cases is 0.02% of full scale.
+Obviously, the accuracy of the calibrated voltage or current must be better than the rated accuracy of the module, which in most cases is 0.02% of full scale.
 Use the Read Data (RD) command to obtain an output reading.
 If the output corresponds to the applied input, no calibration is necessary.
 If the output is in overload, check the circuit connections or use a different input value to obtain an output within the operating range of the module.

 To trim the output, use the Trim Span (TS) command.
 The argument of the TS command should correspond to the desired module output.
 After performing the TS command, verify the trim with the RD command.
-For example to trim a SCM9B-D112 module:
+For example to trim a channel in an SCM9B-5121 module: